 Tips for visiting Mu Cang Chai

 - There is not much to do in the town of Mu Cang Chai.
-But it’s the easiest place in the area to find accomodation and public transportation.
+But it’s the easiest place in the area to find accommodation and public transportation.

 - The only way to reach the three villages is by motorbike.
 Don’t worry if you cannot ride one because there is always a group of hired motorbike drivers.
 It costs around 100.000 VND for a round trip.